How Long Will I Need To Drive Around Iceland?

 The length of your driving trip around Iceland depends on factors such as your itinerary, the season, weather conditions, how long you spend at each attraction, road conditions, and more.
 Typically, visitors spend at least a week in Iceland so they can truly experience its natural wonders without feeling rushed.

 If you want to drive around Iceland as quickly as possible, you can absolutely do that.
 But bear in mind that you would be driving nonstop and missing out on the action along the way, which is kind of the point of a road trip.
 A good exception, however, is driving the Golden Circle, which only takes a couple of hours.
 Again, remember that means you’ll have to spend less time at the attractions.
+There are lots of things to do near Keflavík airport.
+The attractions are all around 10 to 20 minutes away so this could make for a nice self-drive day trip where you don’t have to spend hours on the road.

 How Many Kilometers Can I Drive Each Day?